josemaz/gene-matrices/README.md

 Clustering by independent chromosome was named with *chr* label, and clustering by all chromosomes was named as *all* label in each subtype directory.

-Pearson triangular matrix in list format are saved on:
+Pearsons triangular matrix are in list format are saved on:

 `$ ls Data/Pearson/  `

-Optional: You can download our calculation with
+Optional: You can download our results with

 `$ bash sh/download-pearson.sh`

 Warnning: Pearsons correlation can use 30GB of space.

+## Visualization

 ### 03 - Pearson correlation